 Challenge number Detail of challenge 1 Attendance.
-Last year, Pupil premium attendance continued to be broadly in line with non pupil premium attendance (PP attendance 95.4%, non PP 96.3%) However, of the 18 pupil premium pupils, 6 or 33%, were classified as persistently absent.
-Persistent absence for the whole school stood at 7.2%.
-Last year, we reduced the % of PP pupils who are persistently absent, but we need to continue to reduce this to be in line with non PP. Some PP families think daily attendance is not important or do not value education as highly as family excursions or mental well-being.
-We will r approach this by communicating with families and raising their expectations.
+Last year, Pupil premium attendance fell below non pupil premium attendance (PP attendance 92.6%, non PP 95.6%).
+In addition to this, pupil premium pupils were more likely to be persistently absent: of the 12 pupils who finished the year with attendance of less than 90%, 5 of these were pupil premium.
+Persistent absence for the whole school stood at 8.6%.
+This was a slight increase in the % from the previous year, but remains significantly below national.
+Some PP families think daily attendance is not important or do not value education as highly as family excursions or mental well-being.
+We will approach this by communicating with families and raising their expectations.
 Building the relationship with these families continues to be key, which is why the ACE tutors are so important.

 Some PP children do not want to come to school because of low attainment or poor self-esteem, and parents too easily let their children stay at home.
 We need to improve PP pupils' well-being at school and self-efficacy.
 This will be achieved through strong inclusive teaching, support, timely intervention and tutoring, to improve academic achievement.
 Nurture and support for well-being from ACE tutors will improve self-esteem.
 Other referrals will be made to support well-being or SEN as necessary as quickly as possible to improve progress.
 We need to work with parents to improve parenting skills and to help them understand the importance of regular attendance.
 Some parents of PP pupils have lower mental well-being themselves, and this impacts on their ability to support regular attendance.
 2 School Engagement including goal orientation, motivation, self-efficacy and behaviour.
 Expectations of some pupil premium pupils, and their families, need to be raised.
 However, this is not true for all PP families; our strength at Smarden is knowing our families well; each is different and has its own challenges.
 Our approach is centred on developing relationships in order to enable families to overcome these challenges.
 3 Attainment.
 SEN and disadvantage should not necessarily be linked, but at Smarden the percentage of children who are disadvantaged and also SEN is high.
 This remains the most significant barrier to the future attainment of disadvantaged pupils here.
 It is therefore vital for us to focus on improving high quality inclusive teaching at Smarden.
 CPD will concentrate on evidenced based adaptive teaching strategies which will have a strong impact on the progress of all pupils, including SEN. All teachers will be trained to use the EEF 5 a day approach consistently across the school in daily teaching.
 We also need to identify needs correctly and quickly, providing timely and effective intervention where necessary e.g. pre-teaching prior knowledge, and to seek specialist advice and support where necessary so that pupils can catch up with their peers.
-4 Take-up of school opportunitiesWe will continue to strive this year to ensure that all pupil premium pupilstake up their offer of ACE tutoring.We want all pupil premium pupils to take advantage of the wideropportunities in school, including individual music lessons and clubs.
+4 Take-up of school opportunities All pupil premium pupils take up their offer of ACE tutoring and the school is working towards Gold accreditation for its ACE program this year.
+We want all pupil premium pupils to take advantage of the wider opportunities in school, including individual music lessons and clubs.
+This is being actively pushed by the ACE lead.
+5 The behaviour of some pupil premium pupils is not in line with non PP peers.
+Some pupils, particularly those with PP and SEN, have difficulty in regulating their behaviour.
+These pupils need highly adapted curriculums or environments in order to regulate their behaviour at school.